mkeke/c64-basic-converter/readme.md

 <pokeBlack> = 0
 ```

 Constant names must be in the range `a-zA-Z0-9`.
-Tha value can be anything you'd like.
+The value can be anything you want.
 The converter will replace all constants with their corresponding value.

 Source code:
 ```